-In March 2020, the World Health Organization characterized COVID-19 as a pandemic, and widespread infection continues in the United States and many parts of the world.
+In March 2020, the World Health Organization characterized COVID-19 as a pandemic, and infection continues in the United States and many parts of the world.
 The rapid spread of the coronavirus identified as COVID-19 resulted in authorities throughout the United States and the world implementing widespread measures attempting to contain the spread and impact of COVID-19, such as travel bans and restrictions, quarantines, shelter in place orders, the promotion of social distancing and limitations on business activity, including business closures.
-These measures and the pandemic have caused a significant national and global economic downturn, disrupted business operations, including those of certain of our tenants, significantly increased unemployment and underemployment levels, and are expected to have an adverse effect on office demand for space in the short term, at a minimum.
+These measures and the pandemic have caused a significant national and global economic downturn, disrupted business operations, including those of certain of our tenants, increased unemployment and underemployment levels, and are expected to have an adverse effect on office demand for space in the short term, at a minimum.
 The demand for industrial space has continued due to the continuing growth of e-commerce and appears to be partially counterbalancing the adverse effects of COVID-19 on the commercial real estate industry.
-Industrial absorption increased on a nominal basis in 2020, compared to 2019, according to research reports.
-Construction activity for the industrial sector remains strong as at year end 2020 there was 327 million square feet under construction with 38% of the space pre-leased.
-Investment sales volume across all product types, but especially office and retail, in recent months is lower year over year, as compared to 2019, as a direct result of COVID-19.
-Research reports also report that the office sector experienced over 100 million square feet of negative absorption during 2020.
+However, the rising cost of construction materials and product delivery delays caused by supply chain disruption, and the apparent labor shortage we are facing nationally, have resulting in inflation and higher costs for both office and industrial construction projects.
+Industrial absorption increased on a nominal basis in 2020, compared to 2019, according to research reports and continues to be strong through the third quarter of 2021.
+Construction activity for the industrial sector remains strong as third quarter 2021 estimates have approximately \$500.0 million of properties under construction with over 30% of that space pre-leased.
+Investment sales volume across all product types, but especially office and retail, in recent months is lower year over year, as compared to 2020, as a direct result of COVID-19.
+Research reports also report that the office sector experienced negative absorption for each of the first three quarters of 2021 and office sp

-Interest rates have been volatile, although they remain low by historical standards.
-While the yield on the 10 year US Treasury Note has risen significantly during the past two quarters, the increase in mortgage interest rates has been more muted.
-Many lenders implemented interest rate floors and widened spreads when interest rates plummeted last year.
-Some of the recent increase in rates has been absorbed by the interest rate floors and lenders tightening spreads as economic conditions improve.
-After completing the 11th year of the current cycle, some national research firms had been estimating that both pricing and investment sales volume would be peaking and the national economy would be slowing in the near term, prior to the rapid spread of COVID-19.
-Year-end research reports reflect the investment sales volume is lower than 2020, but sales prices for most product types have increased.
+Interest rates remain volatile in response to competing concerns about inflationary pressures and the spread and effect of COVID-19 variants.
+The yield on the 10 year US Treasury Note has increased by 77% since the beginning of the year to its current 1.65%.
+Since the beginning of the second quarter, it has ranged from 1.19% July and August to 1.73% at the beginning of April, a 54 basis point, 45% swing.
+It has increased 39% since the beginning of August alone.
+Despite this volatility, interest rates remain low by historical standards.
+After completing the 11th year of the current cycle, some national research firms had been estimating that both pricing and investment sales volume would be peaking and the national economy would be slowing in the near term.
 Global recessionary conditions may occur over the next 12-24 months as a direct result of the COVID-19 pandemic, although the actual impact and duration are unknown.
-See "Impact of COVID-19 on Our Business" below for the impact on the COVID-19 pandemic on our business.
+See "Impact of COVID-19 on Our Business," below.